Aaron-Bopp/TIM/40_Evergreens/Oppressors invent reasoning for their oppression.md

 This is
-because:: [[Hierarchy enables oppression]] and oppressors need reasoning to justify and reinforce their [[hierarchy]].
+because:: [[Hierarchy enables oppression]] and oppressors need reasoning to justify and reinforce their [[social hierarchy]].

 > ![[books_Sapiens#^297681743]]